-Study of concepts related to the provision of nursing care for children and their families, emphasizing judgment, and professional values within legal/ethical framework.
+Study of concepts related to the provision of nursing care for children and their families, emphasizing judgement and professional values within legal/ethical framework.
 This course lends itself to a blocked approach.
 Progression: student must pass RNSG 2201 and RNSG 2161 concurrently to progress to next nursing level.

-Lecture Hrs = 2, Lab Hrs = 0, Testing Fee Prerequisite: Admission to RN program, RNSG 1205, RNSG 1209, RNSG 1341, RNSG 1361, BIOL 2402, PSYC 2314, or Admission to RNT Program RNSG 2207.
-BIOL 2421
+Prerequisite: Admission to RN Program, RNSG 1205, RNSG 1209, RNSG 1341, RNSG 1361, BIOL 2402, PSYC 2314, or admission to RNT Program, RNSG 2207, BIOL 2421

-Pre/Corequisite RN only: BIOL 2421
+Pre/Coreauisite: BIOL 2421 RN only